<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/69b5a97b2b0b822a099f5e57/3aca84f2-fbc5-41e2-93b0-cdd2ed9c4fec/Rosewood+Chair</image:loc>

-<image:title>ARTICLES - The “Rosewood” Chair - The “Rosewood” Chair by Alice Semenenko &amp; Sofia Vargas</image:title>
+<image:title>Articles - The “Rosewood” Chair - The “Rosewood” Chair by Alice Semenenko &amp; Sofia Vargas</image:title>

 <image:caption>With the “Rosewood” chair Sofia and I transformed old, discarded plywood into a functional and sculptural chair which is currently standing beautifully in my bedroom.
 It is a comfortable nook in my space, it physically helps to support my weight, my clothes and symbolically it supports my message of hope for the world.
 There are so many waste streams, but so much potential for change.
 Sofia and I chose one narrative to share with the world, but I am sure each of you have your own passions and your own desires to create change in any artistic medium.
 Designers and artists can be the alchemists which can help transform waste into artifacts – so share your ideas, your narratives, always: but please do it with care.
 A huge thank you to Sofia Vargas for contributing all her amazing graphic design posters for this article.</image:caption>